 Who doesn’t love a chocolate surprise?
 I was looking for recipes to use in my new ramekins I bought at Target.
 They are egg-shaped for Easter, so they are slightly smaller than normal ramekins.
-I saw this recipe online at Kraft Foods when I was reviewing Real Player Plus.
+I saw this recipe online at Kraft Foods.
 Later, I saw the recipe in Kraft’s magazine, so I knew I had to make them.

 I ended up baking these twice.
 The first time I overbaked them, resulting in a cooked center rather than the melted liquid that was supposed to happen.
 Damn.
 So I tried it a second time, being very cautious with time.
 The first one I tested turned into a puddle of chocolate goop when I removed it from the ramekin, so I stuck the other three back in a little longer.
 My family loved them.
 Next time, I’m going to experiment with the flavors, perhaps adding extracts and even using white chocolate.